-aaa TPS application no. (0-255) tt TPT no. 1-63 ууу Latest link register reason (text) or reason (code) If abended by TPS, one of the following texts: 0 = Abended by operator 1 = Application cannot be activated 2 = Illegal use of TSRs 3 = Subroutine not loaded 4 = Application Timeout 5 = Internal TPS error 6 = Operator Timeout 7 = Attempt to restore ND-500 application 8 = Error from ND-500 monitor If abended by application: Stop code given in TSTOP or error message from NSHS or SIBAS If abended by runtime system SINTRAN error code
+IN ADDR yyy TPT NO. tt reason (text) if abended by TPS reason (code) if abended by appl. or RUNTIME SYSTEM DUE TO Codes: aaa TPS application no. (0-255) tt TPT no. 1-63 ууу Latest link register reason (text) If abended by TPS, one of the following texts: or reason (code) 0 = Abended by operator 1 = Application cannot be activated 2 = Illegal use of TSRs 3=Subroutine not loaded 4 = Application Timeout 5=Internal TPS error 6=Operator Timeout 7 = Attempt to restore ND-500 application 8 = Error from ND-500 monitor If abended by application: Stop code given in TSTOP or error message from NSHS or SIBAS If abended by runtime system SINTRAN error code